Post-Processing Hierarchical Community Structures: Quality Improvements and Multi-scale View: Improving the partition into communities

 This definition directly induces that the modularity is additive, using $q^M(\mathcal{C}) = e(\mathcal{C}) - a(\mathcal{C})^2$.
 We may also notice that it satisfies $-1 \leq Q^M(\mathcal{P}) \leq 1$, and that each evaluation of the function can be done in $\mathcal{O}(m)$.

-\paragraph{The performance} \cite{Brandes:Network_Analysis} counts the number of correctly interpreted pairs of vertices (either two vertices belonging to the same community and connected by an edge, or two vertices belonging to different communities and not connected by an edge).
-For a given partition $\mathcal{P}$, we denote by $\mathcal{C}(u)$ the community containing vertex $u$ in the following definition:
+\paragraph{The performance} \cite{Brandes:Network_Analysis} counts the number of correctly classified pairs of vertices (either two vertices belonging to the same community and connected by an edge, or two vertices belonging to different communities and not connected by an edge):